makrai/notes/morales17-cross-modal-depress.md

     * 300 videos in German; the duration ranges from 6 seconds to 4 minutes
     * The files include a read speech passage (Die Sonne und der Wind) and an answer to a free response question
-* The Crisis Text Line is a free 24/7 crisis support texting hot line where
+* The Crisis Text Line is a free 24/7 crisis support texting hot line
   * live trained crisis counselors receive and respond quickly to texts
   * the organization supports people with mental health issues through texting
   * open data collaboration